figobaek/portfolio-demo/README.md

 ## (3) Analysis of youtube video comments of the publisher with association rules

-### The intention: executing association rules of comments from youtube videos of publishers that are popular based on the counts of comments after pre-processing, and try to find the marketing point from the insight that
+### Intention: executing association rules of comments from youtube videos of publishers that are popular based on the counts of comments after pre-processing, and try to find the marketing point from the insight that

 ### [Process]